huylenq/mgd/README.md

 http-server
 ```

-Go to `localhost:8080`, hope should see a rotating funny bunny
+Go to `localhost:8080`, hope you see a rotating funny bunny